justtony12/pokiCLI/README.md

 ## Installation

 Copy the repo url into your terminal and type in `bundle install` to install the required gems needed for this CLI.
+To start the application type `bin/pokedex` in your terminal, this will open up the files and start the application in your terminal.

 ## Usage